Staff & Volunteers

-Cordell is a teacher and the Dean of Students & Staff at Valor International Scholars in Anseong, Korea.
+Cordell is an adjunct professor of Humanities and Social & Behavioral Sciences at Missouri Baptist University.
+Prior to this role, he served as the Dean of Students & Staff at Valor International Scholars in Anseong, Korea.
 He has also served as a guest lecturer at L’Abri Fellowship in Korea, a teacher at Heritage Classical Christian Academy and as the English Ministry pastor at the Korean Presbyterian Church in Kirkwood, Missouri.
 From 2009 through 2014, Cordell taught American Law at Handong Global University in Pohang, Korea.
-He has also taught at Missouri Baptist University and Fontbonne University in St. Louis, Missouri.
+He has also previously taught at both Missouri Baptist University and Fontbonne University in St. Louis, Missouri.
 Before teaching, he practiced law for ten years.
 Cordell earned his MA in Theological Studies from Covenant Theological Seminary in 2004 and his JD from Saint Louis University School of Law in 1986.
 He has also studied Theology & Culture at Concordia Seminary in St. Louis.
-Cordell and his wife Sandy have been married for 42 years.
+Cordell and his wife Sandy have been married for 43 years.
 They have four grown children and five grandchildren.
 He is the author of Life Abroad @ Handong and Le Chemin: Wholly Following the Path of Jesus.

 Part Time Administrator